umanzorurrutia/cse15l-lab-reports/lab1-report.md

 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-- `cd` with a directory takes you to the directory.
+- `cd` with a directory takes you to the directory as long as the directory exists.

 `cd` With A File
 ```
 [user@sahara ~/lecture1]$ cd Hello.java
 bash: cd: Hello.java: Not a directory
 ```
 - `cd` with a file does not take you to the file.
-It returns an error message stating the argument is not a file because `cd` is meant to travel between directories.
+It returns an error message stating the argument is not a directory because `cd` is meant to travel between directories.

 **`ls` Tests**